rexchoppers/platform-of-things/about.markdown

 title: About
 permalink: /about/
 ---
 ## Intro

 Contains rants, what's going on and other bits of stuff.

 I started off programming in 2012 when I was 13.
-I've been programming since then in several languahes
+I've been programming since then in several languages; used many frameworks; done more integrations than I can remember and kept learning everything.

+I'm currently a Senior Software developer

 ## Technical Skills